skeeto/passphrase2pgp/README.md

   named `file.asc`.

-* Cleartext signature (`--clearsign`, `-T`): Cleartext signs standard input to standard output.
+* Cleartext signature (`--clearsign`, `-T`): Cleartext signs standard input to standard output, or from a file to standard output.
 The usual cleartext signature caveats apply.

 Use `--help` (`-h`) for a full option listing: